Dewalt DCMWP600X2 60V MAX Cordless Push Mower review: lightweight yet powerful

 Why you can trust Top Ten Reviews Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Ah summer.
-As the weather warms up, there’s nothing quite like digging out the bathing suits, mixing up some margaritas, and spending time in the great outdoors.
+Ah, summer.
+As the weather warms up, there’s nothing quite like digging out the bathing suits, mixing up some margaritas, and spending time outdoors.
 It also means mowing your grass regularly is part of your schedule again.

 If none of the best lawn mowers in our guide grab your fancy, the new DeWalt 60V MAX Brushless Push Mower (model no.DCMWP600X2) might be worth a look.
-It’s a new mower from the company long known for making quality power tools and is a pretty significant upgrade over the previous lineup.
+It’s a new mower from a company long known for making quality power tools.
+It is a pretty significant upgrade over the previous lineup.

-With up to 80 minutes of run time, a new dual-blade cutting system, and an LED indicator panel, it’s a pretty compelling option.
-Read on to find out if it was up to the cutting task in my backyard then, see how it compares to the best cordless lawn mowers.
+It's a compelling option with up to 80 minutes of run time, a new dual-blade cutting system, and an LED indicator panel.
+Read on to find out if it was up to the cutting task in my backyard and how it compares to the best cordless lawn mowers.

 Jason Cockerham head shot